mozman/ezdxf/docs/source/entities.rst

 .. attribute:: GraphicEntity.dxf

-   (read only) The DXF attributes namespace, access DXF attributes by this attribute, like :code:`object.dxf.layer = 'MyLayer'`.
+   (read only) The DXF attributes namespace, access DXF attributes by this attribute, like :code:`entity.dxf.layer = 'MyLayer'`.
 Just the *dxf* attribute is read only, the DXF attributes are read- and writeable.

 .. attribute:: GraphicEntity.dxftype